timarnoldev/timarnoldev/README.md

-Hello there!
+Hello there 👋

 I'm currently working on:
+- [**Football Table Robot**](https://fussball.arnold-tim.de): An AI foosball robot (website in German).
 - [**Rekari**](https://rekari.de): A system to resuce fawns easier (website in German).
 If you want to know any additional details, feel free to contact me.
-- [**Football Table Robot**](https://fussball.arnold-tim.de): An AI foosball robot (website in German).